KirstieJane/OpenAdvice/CONTRIBUTING.md

 (If you're here you ***already are*** a member of the Open Advice team.)

-Your thoughts can be [suggested questions][link_question], [bugs][link_bugs], [requests][link_requests] or a myriad of other suggestions.
+Your thoughts can be [suggested questions][link_suggestedquestion], [contributor questions][link_contributorquestion], [bugs][link_bugs], [requests][link_requests] or a myriad of other suggestions.
 In the next section we'll talk through some of the labels on each issue to help you select the ones you'd most like to help with.

+One thing to note: It's always nice to get some positive feedback or community support for an issue.
+If you want to just agree with everything in an issue you can [react to the post][link_react] with one of :+1: :laugh: :heart: :tada:.

-GitHub has a nice set of help pages if you're looking for more information about [discussing projects in issues][link_discussingissues].
+If you're looking for more information, GitHub has a nice set of help pages about [discussing projects using issues][link_discussingissues].

 ### Labels